pizzuhh/DiscordWebHookManager/README.md

 # DiscordWebHookManager
-Simple webhook manager written in C using libcurl
+Simple webhook manager written in C using libcurl and cJSON

 # Features